tgirke/GEN242-2018/pages/mydoc/mydoc_Rsequences_07.md

 ### `getSeq`

-The following parses all annotation ranges provided by `GRanges` object (e.g. `gff`) from a genome sequence stored in a local file.
+The following parses all annotation ranges provided by a `GRanges` object (e.g. `gff`) from a genome sequence stored in a local file.

 ```r
 gff <- gff[values(gff)$type != "chromosome"] # Remove chromosome ranges